What Is Health Care Fraud (and How Do We Keep Your Data Safe)?

 Health insurance companies face an important responsibility to keep their members’ private medical information completely safe.
 That means fighting off cybersecurity threats on a daily basis and proactively creating processes and tools that promote 24/7 data security.

 Health care fraud doesn’t just impact members’ personal lives; it’s also incredibly expensive.
 In fact, it costs the U.S. nearly $70 billion every year.
-In fiscal year 2016, the United States Department of Justice opened 975 new health care fraud investigations across the U.S., with more than $3 billion returned to the government or awarded to victims.
+In fiscal year 2017, the United States Department of Justice opened 967 new criminal health care fraud investigations across the U.S., with $2.6 billion returned to the government or awarded to victims.

 Sanjeev Vohra, IT Manager II with Information Security Governance at Blue Cross Blue Shield of Michigan, deals with health care fraud every day.
 Take a behind-the-scenes peek to learn more about his team’s work in safeguarding members’ information.